MatthiasScholz/cos/examples/devmode/README.md

 #### Fabio

+Fabio just works out of the box despite the fact that the _datacenter_ variable should be adjusted according the local setup.
-Fabio just works out of the box.
-No additional adjustments are needed if fabio is used natively with the nomad `exec` driver.
+No further additional adjustment is needed if fabio is used natively with the nomad `exec` driver.

 ##### Docker

-For Fabio running in a Docker container again the `<host_ip_address>` has to be configured.
+For Fabio running in a Docker container again the `<host_ip_address>` has to be configured as well as the _datacenter_.
 This time in the `fabio_docker.nomad` job description.

 ## Local Docker Registry